ChenglongMa/SkinToneClassifier/README.md

 5. 💖 **Funding**: If you'd like to financially support the project, you can do so by [sponsoring the repository on GitHub](https://github.com/sponsors/ChenglongMa).
 Your contributions help us maintain and improve the project.

+# Disclaimer

+The images used in this project are from [Flickr-Faces-HQ Dataset (FFHQ)](https://github.com/NVlabs/ffhq-dataset), which is licensed under the [Creative Commons BY-NC-SA 4.0 license](https://github.com/NVlabs/ffhq-dataset/blob/master/LICENSE.txt)

 Thank you for considering contributing to **SkinToneClassifier**.
 We value your input and look forward to collaborating with you!